ElpadoCan/SpotMAX/spotmax/docs/source/parameters/ai_params.rst

 =====================

-Here you can find the description of the paramters required to configure and run the neural network models provided with spotMAX.
+Here you can find the description of the paramters required to configure and run the neural network models provided with SpotMAX.

 .. autoclass:: spotmax.nnet.model.Model
    :members: __init__, segment